Guides

 Once you click on the model button on the toolbar on the bottom left of your screen, the main toolbar will appear.
 This is where you’ll find all the essential tools for customizing and posing your model.
 Get ready to explore precise adjustments!

 An icon for each model and will appear on your main toolbar beside the Directional Light icon.
-A human icon for a model, and a cube icon for any props. (insert image of toolbar with model and prop icons- labeled)
+A group of heads for the Group icon, T-Pose Person for a Model icon, and a cube for any props.
+Main toolbar group, model, and prop icons

 Here, you’ll find a huge collection of static, non-moving poses ready for your models.
 Just click on a pose from the selection window, and it’ll instantly snap onto your model.
-With twenty-eight pages of poses, the search feature is super handy to find exactly what you need.
+There are hundreds of pre-made poses to try out.

 This is truly a hidden gem in PoseMyArt, especially with its extensive library of dynamic, moving scenes.
 You can find everything from intense fighting sequences to practical actions like CPR.
 It’s perfect for studying motion or adding a unique flair to your scene.